gaylecastillo/CastilloMidterm/README.md

 Before you can start using React, you need to install a couple of tools on your machine:

 Install Node.js and npm
-React requires Node.js and npm (Node Package Manager) to work.
+React requires Node.js and npm to work.
 Here's how you can install them:

 Download Node.js:

-Go to the official Node.js website.
+Go to the official Node.js website [nodejs.org](https://nodejs.org/)..
 Download and install the LTS (Long-Term Support) version for your operating system.